BryanMorgan/rent-share-solana-rust/README.md

 ```

 ## Program Call Examples
-The examples below show how to call program with 2 different instructions using the `@solana/web3.js` library.
+The examples below show how to call the program with 2 instructions using the `@solana/web3.js` library.

-### 1. Create the Rent Agreement Account
+### 1. First, Create the Rent Agreement Account
-Using an externally created Company account (try [Sollet](https://www.sollet.io/)), create a new rental agreement using a unique `seed` and the program ID from the Rust BPF output:
+Using an externally created "Company" Account to fund the transactions (try [Sollet](https://www.sollet.io/)), create a new rental agreement using a unique `seed` and the program ID from the Rust BPF output:

 ```javascript
   const rentAgreementPublicKey = await PublicKey.createWithSeed(